alex

 me please because i can't quite seem to get it).

-I'll take a go; it's *C major* when you haven't had too much of that
+I'll take a go; it's *C major* when you haven't had too much of thatshe more than makes up for it in a very involved and dramatically apt

 key throughout the opera (and all of Strauss' keys sound a little